pkhungurn/sheetsflash/README.md

 # sheetsflash

-A flash card web app running on Google Sheets data.
+A flash card web app running on Google Sheets data for studying Japanese.